cDanowski/smle/documentation/SMLE_Manual.md

 ![Editable Sections of a Physical Sensor](images/list_of_editable_sections.png)*Editable Sections of a Physical Sensor*

-This guide does not aim to give a detailed explanation of all SensorML components and which properties you can specifiy in each section.
+This guide does not aim to give a detailed explanation of all SensorML components and which properties you can specify in each section.
 If you require information SensorML, please refer to the official [SensorML Specification of the OGC](http://www.opengeospatial.org/standards/sensorml).

-As you can see in the upper figure, in addition to properties concerning the sensor itself (e.g. *Input* and *Output* definitions or *Configuration* details), you may also specifiy **connections/attachements** to other components.
+As you can see in the upper figure, in addition to properties concerning the sensor itself (e.g. *Input* and *Output* definitions or *Configuration* details), you may also specify **connections/attachments** to other components.
 E.g. by clicking on ***Change component connections*** below, you may specify a connection to an already defined other sensor description via its *Identifier*.

 ### Publish and Persist new SensorML Document

 Once the edit process of the sensor description has finished, you have two options to persist it.
 First you may *download* an XML file of the sensor description as SensorML document via the **Download Description** button.
-To publish the description wihtin the connected SOS-instance use the **Publish Description** button.
+To publish the description within the connected SOS-instance use the **Publish Description** button.
 Both are located below the edit window.
 Note that you have to be logged in to see the button!

 ![Actions for new Sensor Description](images/actions_for_sensorDescription.png)*Actions for new Sensor Description*

-Trying to publish your document, **SMLE** checks whether an *Identifier* has been specififed.
+Trying to publish your document, **SMLE** checks whether an *Identifier* has been specified.
 If not, you are prompted to enter it now.
 Again, you may let the system generate a new identifier using the **Create identifier** button, as shown in the subsequent figure.
 Alternatively, enter a manual value.

 ![Create Identifier before Publishing](images/create_identifier_before_publishing.png)*Create Identifier before Publishing (only prompted if Identifier was not specified earlier)*

-When publishing the document, **SMLE** will provide you with a final uneditable view of the XML structure of the new SensorML document for verification purposes.
+When publishing the document, **SMLE** will provide you with a final not editable view of the XML structure of the new SensorML document for verification purposes.
 Here you should proofread all the edited properties/elements.
 When detecting an error or some other reason to return to the edit view, use the **Edit Description** button located above the XML view.
-If you are satisifed with the preview of the new SensorML document, you find a notification below the XML preview. **SMLE** contacts the **SOS** instance to check, whether the *Identifier* of the new SensorML instance already exists within the **SOS**.
+If you are satisfied with the preview of the new SensorML document, you find a notification below the XML preview. **SMLE** contacts the **SOS** instance to check, whether the *Identifier* of the new SensorML instance already exists within the **SOS**.
 If not, it informs you about this and offers you a button called **Add Description** to persist the created document within the **SOS**.

 ![Publish Description](images/create_from_Template_publish_view_add_description.png)*Publish Description*